Kalamazoo Classic Series

 "Forgery" implies the intent to deceive.

-..I say, fair enough, but there's also no way to determine the Intent of the "Customer" who Ordered it built that way, Right? !
+..that's a fair statement, but there's also no way to determine the Intent of the "Customer" who looked over both shoulders, lowered their voice and said:

 Random Shop Images: